 OpenTelemetry Collector

-The OpenTelemetry Collector is an agent that offers a vendor-agnostic implementation of how to receive, process and export telemetry data to one or more open-source or commercial back-ends, including Lumigo.
+The OpenTelemetry Collector is a vendor-agnostic tool for receiving, processing, and exporting telemetry data to various open-source or commercial backends, including Lumigo.

 exporters: